 Each application submitted must be complete (including all required Contact information) and accompanied by all required supplemental materials.
-Applicants must complete the designation of an environmental certifying official and finding of exemption as provided in exhibit 3-A and 3-B. If an exempt determination cannot be made by the applicant, the applicant must contact CDD staff for further assistance.
+Applicants must complete the designation of an environmental certifying official and finding of exemption as provided in exhibit 3-A and 3-B. If an exempt determination cannot be made by the applicant, the applicant must contact Community MT for further assistance.
 Commerce reserves the right to reject ineligible, incomplete, or otherwise improper applications.

-Applicants are encouraged to contact CDD staff with any questions they have concerning application submittal and requirements.
+Applicants are encouraged to contact Community MT with any questions they have concerning application submittal and requirements.

-Alternative accessible formats of this document will be provided upon request.
-If you need this document in an alternative format, such as large print, braille, or audio recording, please contact the Montana Department of Commerce Community Development Division at (406) 841-2770, TDD (406) 841-2702, or the Relay Services number, 711.

-The Department of Commerce does not discriminate on the basis of disability in admission to, access to, or operations of its program, services, or activities.
-Individuals, who need aids or services for effective communication or need other disability-related accommodations in the programs and services offered, are invited to make their needs and preferences known.
-Please provide as much advance notice as possible for requests.

 F. Application Review Process

-Awards will be based on overall merit of the application and its ability to meet established CDBG goals and objectives.
-CDD staff will review CDBG Planning grant applications and evaluate the extent to which each proposed planning project relates to the criteria below.
-The Department of Commerce Director makes final decisions on grant awards.
+Awards will be based on the overall merit of the application and its ability to meet established CDBG goals and objectives.
+Community MT will review CDBG Planning grant applications and evaluate the extent to which each proposed planning project relates to the criteria below.
+The Director of Commerce makes final decisions on grant awards.

 Awards may be delayed due to fluctuation of the Federal budget and State allocation.

-CDD staff will first review each application for completeness.
-During this review, staff may contact an applicant to discuss any concerns or questions, or to request additional information or documentation.
-Staff may require additional information from the applicant to clarify information presented in the application; however, the applicant may only submit additional information after the initial application if and when specifically requested by staff.
+Community MT will first review each application for completeness.
+During this review, the review team may contact an applicant to discuss any concerns or questions, or to request additional information or documentation.
+The review team may require additional information from the applicant to clarify information presented in the application; however, the applicant may only submit additional information after the initial application if and when specifically requested by the review team.

-Applicants for CDBG planning grant funds will be evaluated as to how the proposed long-term planning project meets each of the application criteria, consistent with the overall goal of helping communities address their greatest needs, concerns and issues, and especially address the needs of low- and moderate-income households, combined with the likelihood to achieve substantial community impact.
-CDD staff will consider the overall quality of the application, including measurable project goals, tasks, and activities, a well-developed work plan and budget, and easily identifiable deliverables, in making award decisions.
+Applicants for CDBG planning grant funds will be evaluated as to how the proposed long-term planning project meets each of the application criteria, consistent with the overall goal of helping communities address their greatest needs, concerns and issues, and especially address the needs of LMI households, combined with the likelihood to achieve substantial community impact.
+The Community MT review team will consider the overall quality of the application, including measurable project goals, tasks, and activities, a well-developed work plan and budget, and easily identifiable deliverables, in making award decisions.

 Priority will be given to planning projects that enhance the unique and resilient characteristics of all communities by: 1) investing in healthy, safe, walkable downtowns and neighborhoods – rural, urban, and suburban; 2) encourages development and community revitalization that utilizes existing infrastructure and community services; and 3) aligns with the community’s long-range vision and goals.

-Commerce will notify successful applicants of a CDBG Planning grant award by sending a formal award letter.
-The completed application, including any written modifications resulting from the review of the application by CDD staff and approved by the Department, will be incorporated into the grant contract between Commerce and the successful applicant.
-The grant contract must be executed by an authorized agent of the local government.
+Commerce will notify successful applicants of a CDBG Planning grant award by sending a formal award letter electronically with a hard copy to follow.
+The completed application, including any written modifications resulting from the review of the application by the Community MT review team and approved by the Department, will be incorporated into the grant contract between Commerce and the successful applicant.
+The grant contract must be executed by an authorized agent of the local government (see Administrative Procedures and Requirements section for more information).

 Meeting a CDBG National Objective